Getting started

 Measure::stop('my-web-request');

 The package will automatically measure any jobs.
-Any measurements in the job will be associated with the web request that dispatch it.
+Any measurements in the job will be associated with the web request the job was dispatched from.

-This is how it would look like in Jaeger:
+This is what it would look like in Jaeger: